Frequently Asked Questions

 Influenza injection and Whooping cough vaccination in the third trimester, are both recommended for pregnant women in Sydney.

-What is a Gynaecological Check?
+What is a Gynae Check?

 A Gynaecology check is an examination of blood pressure, thyroid, lymph nodes, abdomen, pelvis and a pap smear to exclude any problems.
 If you are over 35, a breast exam is also recommended.
 An ultrasound is performed to assess the ovaries and other pelvic organs.